 Though numbers vary widely depending on country of origin, the World Health Organization estimates that between 1 and 10 percent of drugs sold around the world today are counterfeits.

 Additionally, around 50 percent of medicines purchased from illegal sites without a published physical address feature counterfeits.
 This has broad implications for the pharmaceutical industry, especially in patient safety.

 Pharmaceutical manufacturing and packaging companies are grappling with compliance challenges.
 More countries implement serialization and tracking regulations to ensure safety and quality of prescription drugs sold within their borders.
 In this way, they can facilitate quick recalls or alerts.

 In the United States, the Drug Supply Chain Security Act (DSCSA) signed by President Obama in 2013 demands error-free serialization and tracking of pharmaceutical products throughout the entire supply chain.
 The intent is to collect data to illustrate the who, what, when, where and why of any interaction with a container of medicine from the time it is manufactured until it lands in a consumer’s hands.

 From the consumer point of view, these regulations will enhance product safety.
-You can feel more confident that the medicine you purchased originated from and flowed through a legitimate chain of custody.
+You can feel more confident that the medicine you purchased first came from a legitimate chain of custody, then continued into a legal flow.
 Consumers will be better protected against substandard, falsely-labeled or counterfeit medical products.
 In addition, when a problem arises, subsequent recalls will be more comprehensive and methodical.
 The specific locations of affected medicines will be more quickly known and notified.

 Implications for the pharmaceutical industry